MicrosoftDocs/architecture-center/docs/web-apps/guides/enterprise-app-patterns/modern-web-app/dotnet/guidance-content.md

     :::column-end:::
 :::row-end:::

-Use [Queue-Based Load Leveling pattern](/azure/architecture/patterns/queue-based-load-leveling) to implement asynchronous processing to handle tasks that don't need immediate responses.
-It improves overall system responsiveness and scalability.
-The queue smooths out workload demand and allows services to process tasks at a consistent rate.
-To implement the Queue-Based Load Leveling pattern, follow these recommendations:
+Implement the [Queue-Based Load Leveling pattern](/azure/architecture/patterns/queue-based-load-leveling) in the decoupled service code to asynchronously handle tasks that don't need immediate responses. his pattern enhances overall system responsiveness and scalability by using a queue to manage workload distribution, allowing services to process requests at a consistent rate.
+To implement this pattern effectively, follow these recommendations:

 - *Use nonblocking message queuing.* Ensure that the task queuing messages doesn't block while waiting for messages to be handled.
 If the task requires the result of the queued operation, implement a standby code path that can be used until the data is available.
 For example, the reference implementation uses Azure Service Bus and the `await` keyword with `messageSender.PublishAsync()` to asynchronously publish messages without blocking the calling thread (*see example code*):